-With an estimated population of 1.369 million and an area of 182 square kilometers, Milan is the second largest city in Italy after Rome, and is the fourth largest urban area in Europe after Moscow, Paris and London.
-Finding an apartment in what is known as the “fashion capital” will not be easy if your budget is limited.
-Milan is so prestigious, so quoted, so rich historically, culturally and economically, that it has the pageantry and the reputation of a megalopolis chic, sumptuous and luxurious.
+With an estimated population of 1.369 million and extending over 182 square kilometers, Milan is Italy’s second-largest after Rome, and the fourth-largest urban area in Europe after Moscow, Paris, and London.
+Finding an apartment in what is known as Europe’s “fashion capital” will not be an easy task, especially on a limited budget.
+Prestigious and highly-coveted, Milan’s exceptional historical and cultural heritage, coupled with a high level of economic wealth, explains its reputation as a chic, sumptuous, and luxurious megalopolis.

-7.65 million: this is the number of visitors who walked the bitumen of Milan spending at least one night in 2016.
-The richest city in Italy, located in the Po Valley, near the Alps and on the Lyon-Venice axis – the ideal route to get to the Balkans -, Milan occupies a geostrategic position.
-Here is a presentation of the neighborhoods where to stay in Milan.
+7.65 million: this is the number of visitors who spent at least one night in Milan in 2016.
+The richest city in Italy, nestled in the Po Valley, at the foot of the Alps and on the Lyon-Venice route – the ideal route to travel to the Balkans -, Milan occupies an ideal geographical location.
+Here are a few tips to help you find the best area to stay in Milan.

 Historical Center, the tourist neighborhood